-Favourite thing to do in science working out experiments to solve problems and answer tricky questions
+Favourite thing to do in my job: working out experiments to solve problems and answer tricky questions

 I grew up in an area in Scotland where a lot of the people didn’t have a lot of money, my family included.
 For a long time I always thought “I could never be a scientist” because most of the people I grew up with didn’t really seem to have big goals or if they did, they were a bit like me and never thought they’d be able to achieve them.

 When I left school I got a job in a call centre, you know those places your parents call up and get really grumpy with because they are on hold for ages and then don’t get their question answered?
 Yeah, one of those.